-The Common Application has recently released their official essay prompts for the 2017-2018 application year.
-We are actually very excited about this year’s options!
+The Common Application has recently released their official essay prompts for the 2018-2019 application year.
+I am pleased they have chosen to stick with last year’s prompts for the upcoming year.

 This is not a long essay!
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don’t feel obligated to do so.
 (The application won’t accept a response shorter than 250 words.)
 A typical 650-word essay, single spaced, is only slightly longer than one page.